Chenskkk/keipua/README.md

 ---

 ##### DAP
-We chose to use a DAP module that can burn different firmware
+We choose DAP module so that we could flash different firmwares for it.

 ![fig5](https://chensk-1255425596.cos.ap-beijing.myqcloud.com/tsukuba/fig5.png)